lequytra/Smoogle/README.md

 2. ##### setup.py

-   This program updates ```graph.p``` by calculating the PageRank and save tf-idf table from contents of crawled web pages
+   This program uses the ```graph.p``` variable and calculates the PageRank and save tf-idf table from contents of crawled web pages.
+It will also write the binary inverted index table from the web pages' content stored in the ```Contents``` folder.
+If you want to try building these yourself, you can try running ```python3 setup.py```.
+Otherwise, all the necessary setup files are stored in the ```Data``` zip file.
+Simply unzip the folder before running search.

 ### Search Engine Execution:

 ##### Session.py

-This program searches list of relevant web pages to the user query based on tf-idf inverted index and web graph.
+This program starts a new session for a client and supports searches of list of relevant web pages to the user query based on tf-idf inverted index and web graph.

 ##### main.py